DanelonLab/Active-learning-for-PURE-optimization/README.md

 ## Data

-Raw fluorescence kinetics, PURE component concentration files, and Results CSVs are not included in this repository due to size constraints.
+Raw fluorescence kinetics, PURE component concentration files, and Results CSVs are not all included in this repository due to size constraints.
+A selection of example files used for each script were uploaded and placed in associated example_data folders.
 Please contact the corresponding author for access: [danelon@insa-toulouse.fr](mailto:danelon@insa-toulouse.fr)

 The expected input format for most analysis scripts is a CSV with:
 - A `Condition` column (string label; must include a `REF` row)